-1. Support faculty in the creation or modification of courses to provide globally-focused courses in every major
+1. Support faculty in the creation or modification of globally-focused courses in every major

 - a.
-Launch a Global Classrooms initiative for the inclusion of Collaborative International Online Learning (COIL) components into existing courses in 2020 - b.
+Launch a Global Classrooms initiative for the inclusion of Collaborative International Online Learning (COIL) components into existing courses - b.
 Explore partnering with CIE and the Center for Innovations in Teaching and Learning (CITL) to offer a faculty fellows program focused on this goal - c.
 Offer workshop opportunities for faculty with this focus